-Importation of live aquatic animals intended for use in animal feed, or for agricultural, laboratory, zoo, pet trade, industrial or pharmaceutical use, from a country, zone or compartment not declared free from infection with ranavirus
+Importation of live aquatic animals intended for use in animal feed, or for agricultural, industrial or pharmaceutical use, from a country, zone or compartment not declared free from infection with ranavirus

-When importing live aquatic animals of species referred to in Article 8.2.2. from a country, zone or compartment not declared free from infection with ranavirus, the Competent Authority of the importing country should assess the risk and apply risk mitigation measures such as:
+When importing, for use in animal feed or for agricultural, industrial or pharmaceutical use, live aquatic animals of the species referred to in Article 8.2.2. from a country, zone or compartment not declared free from infection with ranavirus, the Competent Authority of the importing country should require that:

-- the direct delivery to and lifelong holding of the consignment in biosecure facilities for continuous isolation from the local environment; - the treatment of water used in transport and of all effluent and waste materials in a manner that inactivates ranavirus.
+- the consignment be delivered directly to, and held in, quarantine facilities for slaughter and processing into products authorised by the Competent Authority; and - 2) water and equipment used in transport and all effluent and waste materials from the processing facility be treated in a manner that inactivates ranavirus.